aztlek/MiniQ2WD_IrRemoteControl/README.md

 In Arduino IDE 2.1.0.5 (version in Debian Stretch): ```arduino Sketch -> Import library -> Add library```.
 Select the library in ```/usr/share/arduino/libraries```

+## Miniq is an Arduino

+The MiniQ 2WD robot is a Leonardo Arduino.
+Therefore you have to configure it as such in the Arduino IDE.
+To do this select ```Tools -> Board -> Arduino Leonardo```.

 ## License

 Copyright (C) 2020 Luis Alejandro Bernal Romero (Aztlek)